This Discussion channel is currently closed.

 Default_avatar

-Jeffrey Lundstrom about 8 years ago
+Jeffrey Lundstrom almost 9 years ago

 After watching the French Revolution on PBS last night and watching all of the Aristocracy get their heads cut off, I am bout to the point that I am ready to encourage the young people of this world to sharpen their Guillotines and swords and prepare for revolution.
 It seems there is no end to the American Public getting ripped-off by the 1 percent.
 The 1 percent definitely needs to be put in their place once again and I hope to see it in my lifetime.
 Greed has totally consumed our culture and its time for a change... at any cost !
 VOTE FOR BERNIE and SHARPEN YOUR SWORD !